buttersaltpepper/Financial-Data-Analytics/README.md

 # Financial Data Analytics

-🙋‍♂️This is where i'll be documenting self-learn data science projects and applications to the financial market.
+🙋‍♂️This is where i'll be documenting self-learn financial data analytics projects

-# Projects 📖
+# 📖 Projects
 [Portfolio Optimisation and Risk Management](PortfolioOptimiser.ipynb)

 ["Sell in May and Go Away" and using Asset Prices to Predict S&P500 Volatility](PredictingVolatility.ipynb)